-Social Security benefits are available to workers who take early retirement beginning at the age of 62.
+Social Security benefits are over 60 benefits available to workers who take early retirement beginning at the age of 62.
 Full retirement occurs at age 65, 66 or 67, depending upon your year of birth.
 A worker may elect to wait past full retirement age to begin collecting benefits, depending upon his individual financial situation.

 Part A is hospital insurance and covers such things as inpatient hospital stays, hospice or home health care.
 Part B is medical insurance and covers items such as a visit to a doctor, durable medical equipment and some preventive services.
 Part C is called Medicare Advantage and offers health plan options run by Medicare-approved private insurance companies.
 Medicare Advantage provides those services and benefits covered by Part A, Part B and Part D, which is prescription drug coverage.

 Property tax refers to a tax paid by the owner of land, a home or a building.
 Some states have elected to offer property tax exemptions or rebates to certain classes of individuals in need of economic assistance, including senior citizens.
 Requirements for the programs vary by state.

 Mack Mitzsheva is a tax lawyer, personal finance expert and the author of the forthcoming ebook, "10 Best Places to Work Online."
 Mitzsheva is also a social media entrepreneur with five successful sites under her belt.
 Always innovative, Mitzsheva is currently developing a cutting-edge budgeting app for newlyweds.